-The contribution of VR solutions during the production stage
+The contribution of VR solutions during manufacturing stage

 In a product or hardware component production process, an assembly or manufacture step is mandatory to get the final product.
 This last step is automatically preceded by multiple tests and validation phases related to the progress of the project, such as the production of a new line of cars for instance.